What Does the Garda Recruitment Process Involve?

 This is the final stage and is generally not a major obstacle for candidates who are fit and healthy, but it cannot be taken for granted.
 Garda vetting is also carried out at this stage.

-If you are successful in the recruitment process, you will be placed on a panel and as spaces become available, you will be called to the Garda College in Templemore for your training.
+If you are successful in the recruitment process, you will be placed on a panel and as spaces become available and will be called to the Garda College in Templemore for your training.

 Click here for Stage 1 Preparation Courses